lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

-In general, because an Attestation Key is intended solely for signing Evidence, the private key used to sign a CSR SHOULD be distinct from the Attestation Key used to sign Evidence about the Target Environment, though exceptions MAY be made where CSRs and Evidence are involved in bootstrapping the Attesting Key.
+In general, because an Attestation Key is intended solely for signing Evidence, the private key used to sign a CSR SHOULD be distinct from the Attestation Key used to sign Evidence about the Target Environment.
+Exceptions MAY be allowed when CSRs and Evidence are both part of the process bootstrapping the Attesting Key.

 To demonstrate that the private